rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

   selector: ingresscontroller.operator.openshift.io/deployment-ingresscontroller=default
 ```

-As we see into the definition of the ingresscontroller, the key is:
+As we can see in the definition of the ingresscontroller, the key is:

 ```
 spec: